Cover image

 What I am trying to do

-Ideally, this page would serve as enough to get us on the same page about what kind of work I want to create together.
+Ideally, this first page would be enough to get us aligned about what kind of work I want to create together.

 I take artistic, nude photos that express big emotions.
 These big, exaggerated expressions might feel silly to act out, but in still images, they can often look real and powerful.